salmonb/webfx/.github/README.md

     </picture>
 </div>

-Although the WebFX Kit is the very heart of the project, there are other important repositories that together comprise the WebFX ecosystem.
-More info is given at the [organization level](https://github.com/webfx-project).
+Although the WebFX Kit (this repository) is the very heart of the project, there are other important repositories that together comprise the WebFX ecosystem.
+More info about them is given at the [organization level](https://github.com/webfx-project).

 ## Status